eclipse-sumo/sumo/docs/web/docs/Simulation/SaveAndLoad.md

 - The internal state of the laneChangeModel is not saved
 - the internal state of the carFollowModel is not saved (not all models have this).
 - Persons are not saved
+- Traffic light states with dynamic / modified timings may not be restored correctly.

 # Older Versions of SUMO